 Cancellation or termination of the event for reasons of safety, force majeure or other important reasons will not trigger a refund of the participation fee or claims for damages in favour of the participants.
-Also for hotel costs of crew members or possible cancellation fees in case of a short notice cancellation of the event no claims for damages can be made to the Cycling Unlimited AG.
+Also for hotel costs of crew members or possible cancellation fees in case of a short notice cancellation of the event no claims for damages can be made to the TORTOUR GmbH.

 In the event of cancellation up to 6 weeks before the event, a transfer to the following event is possible.
 Entry fees will not be refunded.
 Also not in case of cancellation with medical certificate.
 The organizer recommends to sign an insurance against cancellation costs.
 This insurance is not offered by the organizer and is the responsibility of the participant.

 Riders and crew may be confronted with unforeseen incidents during the race.
-The race director and race organisers cannot be held accountable for these eventualities and, in such cases, will not grant any time bonuses, deduct time from the total time of a rider/team, or favour a rider/team in any way.
-Such eventualities include traffic lights, traffic jams, trains, wind, storms, snow, avalanches, earthquakes or other hindrances that are outside the organisers' control.
+The race committee and race organisers cannot be held accountable for such eventualities.
+In such cases, they will not grant any time bonuses, deduct time from the total time of a rider/team, or favour a rider/team in any way.
+Such eventualities include traffic lights, traffic jams, trains, diversions, roadworks, cows, wind, storms, snow, avalanches, earthquakes or other hindrances that are outside the organisers' control.